-13. Neighbourhood Plans have been identified as potentially impacting on the Council's following key outcomes:
+15. Neighbourhood Plans have been identified as potentially impacting on the Council's following key outcomes:

-Outcomes Implications Doncaster Working: Our vision is for more people to be able to pursue the ambitions through work that gives them and Doncaster a brighter and prosperous future; 0
+Outcomes Implications Doncaster Working: Our vision is for Neighbourhood Plans provide more people to be able to pursue their the opportunity to work with ambitions through work that gives Town/Parish councils and local them and Doncaster a brighter and communities to help them prosperous future; influence and take more ownership of local decisions

 Better access to good fulfilling work Doncaster businesses are supported to flourish Inward Investment around Planning and development.
 Doncaster Living: Our vision is for Doncaster's people to live in a borough that is vibrant and full of opportunity, where people enjoy spending time; Gives Town/Parish Councils and local residents another means to influence the development of where they live.
-The town centres are the beating heart of Doncaster More people can live in a good quality, affordable home Healthy and Vibrant Communities through Physical Activity and Sport Everyone takes responsibility for keeping Doncaster Clean Building on our cultural, artistic and sporting heritage Doncaster Learning: Our vision is for learning that prepares all children, young people and adults for a life that is fulfilling; None Every child has life-changing learning experiences within and beyond school Many more great teachers work in Doncaster Schools that are good or better Learning in Doncaster prepares young people for the world of work Doncaster Caring: Our vision is for a borough that cares together for its most vulnerable residents; Children have the best start in life Vulnerable families and individuals have support from someone they trust Older people can live well and independently in their own homes Neighbourhood Plans can focus on the individual characteristics of their local area.
+The town centres are the beating heart of Doncaster More people can live in a good quality, affordable home Healthy and Vibrant Communities through Physical Activity and Sport Everyone takes responsibility for keeping Doncaster Clean Building on our cultural, artistic and sporting heritage Doncaster Learning: Our vision is for learning that prepares all children, young people and adults for a life that is fulfilling; • Every child has life-changing learning experiences within and None beyond school Many more great teachers work in Doncaster Schools that are good or better Learning in Doncaster prepares young people for the world of work Doncaster Caring: Our vision is for a borough that cares together for its most vulnerable residents; Children have the best start in life Vulnerable families and individuals have support from someone they trust Older people can live well and independently in their own homes Neighbourhood Plans can focus on the individual characteristics of their local area.
 Connected Council: A modern, efficient and flexible workforce Modern, accessible customer interactions Operating within our resources and Neighbourhood Plans will enable Town and Parish Councils to connect to their own community assets to enhance, protect and better connect with them locally.

-value for money nated, whole person, focus on the needs and as of residents community resilience and nee by connecting ty assets and strengths with our partners and to provide effective p and governance
+- delivering value for money - A co-ordinated, whole person, whole life focus on the needs and aspirations of residents - Building community resilience and self-reliance by connecting community assets and strengths - Working with our partners and residents to provide effective leadership and governance